dart-lang/language/working/augmentations/feature-specification.md

   * It has an in-body `this`-part that:
       * has a body (`{...}`) and/or
       * has an initializer list (`: ...`).
+  * It's in an extension type declaration.
 A primary constructor declaration is an _augmenting declaration_ if (either of):
   * It has an in-body `this`-part with an `augment` keyword (`augment this ...`).
-  * It has no in-body `this`-part, and there is another declaration of the same constructor which occurs _before_ this constructor.
+  * It has no in-body `this`-part, and there is another constructor declaration with the same name which occurs _before_ this constructor declaration.
 Otherwise it is an _introductory declaration_.
 _An augmenting primary constructor with no in-body `this`-part does not have a separate `augment` keyword.
 Such a constructor is necessarily part